 Exmoor National Park

-The ‘Reaching Out’ initiative supporting two residential trips from urban schools.
-Experience has shown that for many young people a residential experience in a special place can be a transformative experience but for many schools the cost of a residential visit can be prohibitive.
+The ‘Reaching Out’ Initiative – Experience has shown that for many young people a residential experience in a special place can be a transformative experience but for many schools the cost of a residential visit can be prohibitive.
+The ‘Reaching Out’ initiative supported 3 day/2 night residential trips for three urban schools giving students the chance to:

 South Downs National Park

-Forest Holidays are privileged to be situated in beautiful corners of the UK’s forests.
-Offering guests a choice of 10 locations, five of which are in National Parks.
-Two are in Scotland, another is in Snowdonia and the remaining seven are dotted around the English countryside.
-Forest Holidays cabins are unique and a pioneering design which works in harmony with the forest around them.
-They are the perfect base to explore the UK’s forests and National Parks.
+Forest Holidays are nestled in beautiful corners of the UK’s forests.
+Guests can choose between eleven inspiring locations, five of which are in National Parks.
+Two are located on the shores of Lochs in Scotland, one is tucked away in Snowdonia and the remaining eight are dotted around the English countryside.
+Forest Holidays cabins are a unique and a pioneering design which works in harmony with the forest around them.

-Forest Holidays offer is based around connecting people with nature and the areas they are visiting.
+It’s a holiday where you can unwind in nature, knowing the forest is properly looked-after too.
+Adventures can be enjoyed in the hidden gems of the British countryside, and there’s a cosy cabin ready and waiting for your return.
 Over 97%* of guests feel that a Forest Holidays break has a positive impact on their well-being and connected them with nature and 85.4%* of guests spend time exploring the local area (*CSN scores, June 2019).
-Find out more about Forest Holidays.

 The National Parks currently participating in this programme are; Brecon Beacons, Broads, Cairngorms, Dartmoor, Exmoor, Lake District, New Forest, North York Moors, Northumberland, Peak District, Pembrokeshire Coast, South Downs and the Yorkshire Dales.